MichaelTague/cs50-python/project/README.md

 * Location: Louisville, KY
 * Date:     2023-10-20

-This CS50 Python final project program performs loan calculations,
+This CS50 Python final project program performs loan calculations.

 The program is invoked from the command line: